e5k/e5k.github.io/_posts/2017-09-20-ballistic-post-processing.md

 ## 3 Outputs and results
-Upon completion of the **processGBF** function, a folder named after the **name** variable is created, which contains results in a Matlab format (i.e., *name*.mat) and in a ESRI ASCII grid format.
+Upon completion of the <var>processGBF</var> function, a folder named after the <var>name</var> variable is created, which contains results in a Matlab format (i.e., *name*.mat) and in a ESRI ASCII grid format.
 All probabilities are expressed in % and all energies are expressed in Joules.

 ### 3.1 ASCII grid format
 Three main categories of ASCII files are written:
-1. **pixel**, which use a cartesian grid
+1. <var>pixel</var>, which use a cartesian grid
-2. **concentric**, which use concentric zones around the vent
+2. <var>concentric</var>, which use concentric zones around the vent
-3. **radial**, which use radial sectors around the vent
+3. <var>radial</var>, which use radial sectors around the vent

 Each of these categories have sub-categories defined by:
-1. **prob**, which contain the exceedence probabilities (%) for ballistic impacts to exceed a given threshold of kinetic energy
+1. <var>prob</var>, which contain the exceedence probabilities (%) for ballistic impacts to exceed a given threshold of kinetic energy
-2. **en**, which contain the typical kinetic energy (J) at impact for a given exceedance probabillity
+2. <var>en</var>, which contain the typical kinetic energy (J) at impact for a given exceedance probabillity

 The probability files are themselves differentiated between:
-1. **abs**, which contain absolute probabilities and
+1. <var>abs</var>, which contain absolute probabilities and
-1. **rel**, which contain relative probabilities
+1. <var>rel</var>, which contain relative probabilities

 ### 3.2 Matlab format
 The Matlab output file, i.e. *name*.mat, contains the most comprehensive output.
 It is compiled as a Matlab *structure* containing:
-1. **inBal**, which is a duplicate of the input arguments shown in Table 1
+1. <var>inBal</var>, which is a duplicate of the input arguments shown in Table 1
-2. **bal**, which contains the data of all simulated particles
+2. <var>bal</var>, which contains the data of all simulated particles
-3. **pixel**, which contains the result of the processing performed using a cartesian grid
+3. <var>pixel</var>, which contains the result of the processing performed using a cartesian grid
-4. **concentric**, which contains the result of the processing performed  using concentric zones around the vent
+4. <var>concentric</var>, which contains the result of the processing performed  using concentric zones around the vent
-5. **radial**, which contains the result of the processing performed using radial sectors around the vent
+5. <var>radial</var>, which contains the result of the processing performed using radial sectors around the vent

 #### .bal